Electric Underfloor Heating Systems – Collection Guide

 Carbon Film

-Ultra-low build heating for selected floating laminate and engineered wood floors.
+Ultra-low build underfloor heating film for selected floating laminate and engineered wood floors in dry rooms.

 • low-profile system family